-B.2 Goals and Objectives.
-Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income, very low-income, and extremely low-income families for the next five years.
+5.2 Goals and Objectives.
+Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income and very low-income, and extremely low-income families for the next five years.
+Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.